raphideb/raphideb.github.io/content/postgres/pgbench.md

 -- connect to the newly created schema
 \c pgbench
 CREATE SCHEMA pgbench;

+-- set search_path to the new schema
+ALTER ROLE pgbench SET search_path TO pgbench;

 -- grant the necessary rights
 GRANT ALL ON SCHEMA pgbench TO pgbench;